jejellyroll-fr/fpdb-3/README.md

 # FPDB 3
-starting new project base on fpdb (tx to all contibs)
+starting new project base on fpdb python3 adaptation of MegaphoneJon (tx to all previous contibs)
 ## Updating to python 3.9
 FPDB is a poker tools - HUD - Replayer